Joelsimplon2018/Mon-chef-d-oeuvre/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

-  ## Installez les outils
+  ## Install the tools

     ### NODE.JS
-Téléchargez et installez la dernière version LTS de Node.js ici : https://nodejs.org/en/download/
+Download and install the latest LTS version of Node.js here : https://nodejs.org/en/download/

     ### NPM

-NPM est un package manager qui permet l’installation d’énormément d’outils et de libraries dont vous aurez besoin pour tout type de développement
+NPM is a package manager that allows the installation of a lot of tools and libraries that you will need for any kind of development

     - npm install -g npm@latest